 Dr Rohit D’Costa is an Intensive Care Specialist at the Royal Melbourne Hospital.He has had involvement in the organ and tissue donation sector since 2011 as a Medical Donation Specialist, and then Medical Consultant to DonateLife Victoria.
 He was appointed Victorian State Medical Director in 2015.
 He has been amongst the group of trainers for the DonateLife Professional Education Package with involvement in its development and delivery across Australia.
 He is also the Victorian representative on the ANZICS Death and Organ Donation Committee.

 Andrew Davies is a Senior Intensivist and Medical Donation Specialist at Frankston Hospital and an Associate Professor at Monash University in Melbourne, Australia.
 He has been an active participant in clinical research for over 20 years, mostly related to nutrition and other interventions in critical illness.
 He is a past Chair of the Australian and New Zealand Society of Parenteral and Enteral Nutrition (AuSPEN) and a past Vice Chair of the Australian and New Zealand Intensive Care Society Clinical Trials Group (ANZICS-CTG).
-More recently Andrew created the Mastering Intensive Care podcast, which aims to help and inspire intensive care clinicians to improve patient care with interesting and thought-provoking conversations with highly respected and experienced clinicians.
+More recently Andrew created the Mastering Intensive Care podcast (available on iTunes), which aims to help and inspire intensive care clinicians to improve patient care with interesting and thought-provoking conversations with highly respected and experienced clinicians.

 Anthony Delaney is a Fellow of the Australasian College for Emergency Medicine and the College of Intensive Care Medicine.
 He is a Senior Staff Specialist in the Malcolm Fisher Department of Intensive Care Medicine at Royal North Shore Hospital, Associate Professor at Sydney Medical School, University of Sydney and an adjunct Senior Research Fellow at the Australian and New Zealand Intensive Care Research Centre, in the Department of Epidemiology and Preventative Health at Monash University.
 He lives in Sydney with his lovely wife Clare, his beautiful daughters Grace and Brigid, and his handsome son Patrick, and currently, 6 chooks.